-Using stagers with Sliver
+Using Stagers with Sliver

 A stager is a small piece of software that has only one primary task: to trigger a larger implant’s download and make the initial connection between host and C2.
 Stagers are small, lightweight and can help in AV evasion where they can potentially run in-memory.